salrashid123/gcpcompat-aws/README.md

 ## Exchange AWS Credentials for GCP Credentials using GCP STS Service

-Sample procedure and referenced library that will exchange a long term or short term AWS credential for a GCP credential.
+This is a sample procedure that will exchange a long term or short term AWS credential for a GCP credential.

-You can use the GCP credential then to access any service the mapped principal has GCP IAM permissions on.
+You can use the GCP credential  to access any service the mapped principal has GCP IAM permissions on.

-This repo is the first part that explores how to use the [workload identity federation](https://cloud.google.com/iam/docs/access-resources-aws) capability of GCP which allows for external principals (AWS,Azure or arbitrary OIDC provider) to map to a GCP credential.
+This article and repo is the first part that explores how to use the [workload identity federation](https://cloud.google.com/iam/docs/access-resources-aws) capability of GCP which allows for external principals (AWS,Azure or arbitrary OIDC provider) to map to a GCP credential.

-The two procedures described in this repo will acquire a Google Credential as described here:
+The two variations described in this repo will acquire a Google Credential as described here:
  - [https://cloud.google.com/iam/docs/access-resources-aws#generate](https://cloud.google.com/iam/docs/access-resources-aws#generate)

 The "Automatic" way is recommended and is supported by Google

 The "Manual" way is also covered in this repo but I decided to wrap the steps for that into my own library here [github.com/salrashid123/oauth2/google](https://github.com/salrashid123/oauth2#usage-aws) which surfaces the credential as an [oauth2.TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) for use in any GCP cloud library.

-You can certainly use either procedure but the Automatic way is included with the *supported, standard* library.
-The Manual way can be done by hand but the wrapped library I'll describe here is not officially supported
+>> NOTE: the library i'm using for the "manual" way is just there as an unsupported demo of a wrapped oauth2 TokenSource!

-The followup samples will demonstrate federation w/ Azure and an arbitrary OIDC provider (okta or Google Cloud Identity Platform)
+You can certainly use either procedure but the Automatic way is included with the *supported, standard* GCP Client library.

 >> This repository is not supported by Google
 >> `salrashid123/oauth2/google` is also not supported by Google